sharma-subendra-kr/limber-grid-view-github-page/src/pages/docs/docs.md

 <a name="callbacks..offsetMovePseudoElement"></a>

 ### callbacks~offsetMovePseudoElement ⇒ <code>object</code>
 The callback function to offset the move helper element from the top-left.
-Receives current cursor or touch coordinates and item dimensions in the two-point form as arguments.
+Receives current cursor or touch coordinates, original cursor or touch coordinates on the item and item dimensions in the two-point form as arguments.
 Use these details to offset the move helper top-left from the curser point.

 **Kind**: inner typedef of [<code>callbacks</code>](#callbacks)
 **Returns**: <code>object</code> - An object with keys x and y.
 It represents the translated top-left point of the move pseudo-element.